 - What kind of hysterectomy will I have?

 - Will I need medications after surgery?

 - What changes to my mood will it have?

-If you need a hysterectomy but still want to have children, make sure you discuss your options with your healthcare provider.
+If you need a hysterectomy but still want to have children, make sure you discuss your options with a healthcare professional.
 Adoption and surrogacy are two potential options you may consider.